PerfectNeeds/content-single-lang-bundle/README.md

 pn_content:
     # The fully qualified class name (FQCN) of the Post class which you created in Step 3.
     post_class: PN\Bundle\ContentBundle\Entity\Post
-    # The fully qualified class name (FQCN) of the PostTranslation class which you created in Step 3.
-    post_translation_class: PN\Bundle\ContentBundle\Entity\Translation\PostTranslation
 ```

 ### Step 6: Import PNContentBundle routing files